What is the current tax rate for the MUD?

 Is there any way to lower my MUD tax bill?

 The District currently allows a $10,000 exemption for people who are 65 years old or older or for people who are disabled.
-To use the example above, if you qualified for one of these exemptions (you can’t get both), the value would be $90,000 and the tax would be $801.
-There is also a State mandated Disabled Veteran exemption which would give an additional $5,000 to $12,000 off the value, depending on the amount of disability.
+There is also a State mandated Disabled Veteran exemption which would give an additional $5,000 to $12,000 off the total value of the house, depending on the amount of disability.
 To apply for these exemptions or to see if you qualify, contact the Fort Bend Central Appraisal District (CAD).

 When are taxes due?